-Finishing a difficult year strong is the best response when it comes to stress.
-Taking time to look within, define your needs, then meet them will empower you as you look ahead.
+Finishing the year strong is the best response when it comes to stress.
+Taking time to look within, define your needs, then meeting them will empower you as you look ahead.
 Now is the time to embrace self-care and rejuvenate.

 Despite the pandemic, Gallup reports a sharp drop in the percentage of employees who strongly agree that their employer cares about their overall wellbeing.
 Check out this guide on how to reduce employee attrition with a well-being program.